oscdev-io/birdplan/README.md

 `static` routes are those setup in the static protocol.

 `static_device` routes are those setup in the static protocol which point to a device and not a gateway.
+FIXME: NK: UNKNOWN WHERE THESE COME FROM

 `default` allows the redistribution of the default route, it must still come from somewhere, so this option alone is useless.